Thinking environment

 The thinking environment is a philosophy of communication, based on the work of Nancy Kline.
 It is a practical series of values-based applications which are useful in family, campaigning, community and organisational life, as well as forming the basis of a teaching pedagogy and coaching approach.

 A thinking environment exists when the "ten components", or "principles", are held in place by a facilitator.
-The components are attention, appreciation, ease, encouragement, diversity, information, feelings, equality, place and incisive questions.
+The components are attention, appreciation, ease, encouragement, difference, information, feelings, equality, place and incisive questions.